You don’t need an in-depth understanding of composting terms in order to compost successfully.

 A tool used to mix up or aerate compost.
 These can be very useful with tall compost bins.

-Heat loving bacteria that break down compost material.
-They work best at temperatures above 41 celsius.
+Heat-loving bacteria that break down compost material.
+They work best at temperatures above 41 Degrees Celsius.

-A type of compost bins that can be rotated in order to aerate the compost within.
+A type of compost bin that can be rotated in order to aerate the compost within.

 Vertical composting units (VCU)

 A vertical composting bin uses gravity to turn and mix the compost.
 An example is the Earthmaker composter.

 A large-scale composting method in which long, narrow piles of organic material (windrows) are periodically turned to promote aerobic decomposition.
 This method is commonly used for commercial or municipal composting operations.
 See Industrial Composting Technologies for more info.

 A form of composting that uses worms in a container (usually with multiple containers) to turn waste into compost.
 Also see Vermicomposting below.

 A composting method that uses worms, typically red wigglers, to break down organic waste into nutrient-rich compost.
 This method is particularly suitable for smaller-scale composting systems, such as those used by households.